Belfort & Lupin: Production

 The show is produced by Ellipse Animation and Belvision Studios in collaboration with France Télévisions.
-Development on the show began as early as 2019.
+Development on the show began in June 2019 during the 2019 Cartoon Fourm lineup, when Ellipsanime Productions had announced a new traditionally/CGI-animated TV series entitled Belfort & Lupin with Teddy J Stehly would serve as creator for the upcoming series.

-This is the final show that Philippe Vidal had collaborated to before his death on September 7, 2025.
+This is the final show that Philippe Vidal had contributed to before his death on September 7, 2025.